thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 Though delivered over 2000 years ago, Jesus words continue to resonate globally because they have life ([John 10:10](https://www.biblegateway.com/passage/?search=John%2010%3A10&version=NKJV)).
 They inspire acts of mercy, guide moral reflection and call believers to embody the Kingdom of God in everyday life.
-Whether viewed through a theological, philosophical, or historical lens, the teachings of Jesus stand as a beacon of light in the human spiritual journey!
+Whether viewed through a theological, philosophical or historical lens, the teachings of Jesus stand as a beacon of light in the human spiritual journey!